Tietoevry-Create/zephyr-doom/README.rst

 MVP1
 """""""""""""""""""""

-* Goal - Port `nrf-doom`_ to `nRF Connect SDK`_ and get it up and running, with diplay and basic control using dev kit buttons, under Zephyr RTOS (still with dependencies on nRF SDKs).
+* Goal - Port `nrf-doom`_ to `nRF Connect SDK`_ and get it up and running, with display and basic control using dev kit buttons, under Zephyr RTOS (still with dependency on nRF Connect SDK).
 * Features:
  * QSPI flash
  * Doom engine running